Assassination of James A. Garfield: Aftermath

-The Baltimore and Potomac Railroad Station was later demolished.
+The Baltimore and Potomac Railroad Station was later demolished after being replaced by Washington Union Station.
 The site is now occupied by the West Building of the National Gallery of Art.
 The National Park Service in 2018 placed permanent wayside signs to mark the spot of the assassination and to honor Garfield.
 A few blocks away the James A. Garfield Monument stands on the southwest corner of the U.S. Capitol grounds.

 The question of Presidential disability was not addressed.
 Article II, section 1, clause 6 of the U.S. Constitution says that in case of the "Inability [of the President] to discharge the Powers and Duties of the said Office, the same shall devolve on the Vice President", but gives no further instruction on what constitutes inability or how the President's inability should be determined.
 Garfield had lain on his sickbed for 79 days without performing any of the duties of his office except for the signing of an extradition paper, but this did not prove to be a difficulty because in the 19th century the federal government effectively shut down for the summer regardless.
 During Garfield's ordeal, Congress was not in session and there was little for a president to do.
 Blaine suggested the Cabinet declare Arthur acting president, but this option was rejected by all, including Arthur, who did not wish to be perceived as grasping for power.

 Congress did not deal with the problem of what to do if a president were alive but incapacitated as Garfield was, nor did the Congress take up the question thirty-eight years later, when Woodrow Wilson suffered a stroke that put him in a coma for days and left him partially paralyzed and blind in one eye for the last year and a half of his presidency.
 The Twenty-fifth Amendment was ratified in 1967 and provides an official procedure when the incapacity of a president is recognized.

 Garfield, like many other presidents of his time, often traveled on public infrastructure without any type of personal security protection.
 It would not be until the assassination of William McKinley some twenty years later that Congress would finally task the United States Secret Service (founded to prevent counterfeiting) with the responsibility of ensuring the president's personal safety.